 - Meanwhile, combine the flour, cornmeal, baking soda, baking powder, and salt in a mixing bowl.
 Stir with a spoon or whisk until thoroughly blended.

-- Add the egg and milk mixture to the dry ingredients and stir until well blended.
+- Add the egg and buttermilk mixture to the dry ingredients and stir until well blended.

 - Immediately pour the batter into the hot pan.